-Financial liabilities at amortised cost including trade and other payables, borrowings, certain preference shares and the debt element of convertible loan note issued by the Group are subsequently measured at amortised cost, using the effective interest method.
+Financial liabilities at amortised cost including trade and other payables, bank borrowings, amount due to an associate and lease liabilities, certain preference shares and the debt element of convertible loan note issued by the Group are subsequently measured at amortised cost, using the effective interest method.
 The related interest expense is recognised in profit or loss.